Today is a New Day! ….. Stretch and Flex Those Sober Muscles

 Prepare yourself mentally and accept that you will get cravings but they will only have a life of 2 hours (they tend to bugger off after 2 hours or so).

-TRY: No shops this week after 2pm, food can be ordered on line, or bought in advance – the aim is to keep you as safe from temptation as is possible.
+No shops this week after 2pm, food can be ordered online, or bought in advance – the aim is to keep you as safe as possible from the temptation of picking up a bottle while you out.
+If you do not have to stare it down at the grocery store you are less likely to buy it… if you don’t buy it you can’t drink it.

-EACH HURDLE BEATEN IS A BLEDDY MASSIVE SUCCES and you are stretching those AF muscle perfectly.
+EACH HURDLE BEATEN IS A BLEDDY MASSIVE SUCCESS and you are stretching those AF muscle perfectly.

 This is a short video, only about 12 minutes, in which Annie discusses one her reader’s questions with Dr. Adi Jaffe.

-Of course, the answer is, “it varies” In it, the doctor explains how Alcohol impacts our brains, why we feel unsettled and anxious after we stop, and why it takes a while after we stop drinking to get back to feeling like we did before we started drinking or abusing alcohol.
+Of course, the answer is, “it varies” In the interview with Annie and Dr, Jaffe, the doctor explains how Alcohol impacts our brains, why we feel unsettled and anxious after we stop, and why it takes a while after we stop drinking to get back to feeling like we did before we started drinking or abusing alcohol.

 I also noted that, when we stop drinking and we are going through that anxious period and we decide to give in, that rewiring of our brains gets reversed again and when we stop again, our brain rewiring has to start all over.
 While we never lose our sober days or the things we learn, we do set back that healing of our brains.
 The best analogy I can think of is when I was a child and would fall down and get a skinned knee.
 My knee would start healing and after a few days be scabbed over and feeling better.
 If I fell on that knee again, it would be skinned again and that healing would have to restart from the beginning.